Global Crop Monitor

 Synthesized from the Crop Monitor for AMIS, the Crop Monitor for Early Warning, and direct submissions from individual countries.

-Crop condition map synthesizing information for all Crop Monitor crops as of October 28th.
-Crop conditions over the main growing areas are based on a combination of inputs including remotely sensed data, ground observations, field reports, and national and regional experts.
-Regions that are in other than favourable conditions are labeled on the map with a symbol representing the crop(s) affected.
+Crop conditions over the main growing areas are based on inputs including remotely sensed data, ground observations, field reports, and national and regional experts.
+Regions in conditions other than favourable are labelled on the map with a symbol representing the crop(s) affected.

 Global Crop Overview